yanwang-ntu/yanwang-ntu.githib.io/README.md

 The PaperMod theme is modified in several ways to be more adapted to academic websites:

-+ Organization of the pages in three categories, which are available from any page through the menu and from the home page through buttons:
++ Webpages are organized in three categories, which are available from any page through the menu and from the homepage through buttons:
 	* Papers
 	* Courses
 	* Design projects
-+ Automatically generated list of tags (keywords) used in papers and courses
++ A list of tags (keywords) used in papers and courses is automatically generated so visitors can easily see the topics covered in research and teaching
-+ New social icons specific to academia:
++ The website provides social icons specific to academia: office hours, Zoom, Substack, Google Scholar
-	* Office hours
-	* Zoom
-	* Substack
-	* Google Scholar
-+ Page metadata tailored to the academic context
++ The metadata for webpages, which appear below the webpage title, are tailored to the academic context
-+ Personalized color scheme, font, spacing, buttons, and general appearance
++ Color scheme, font, spacing, buttons, and general appearance have been streamlined and made as minimalist as possible
-+ New archetypes for paper pages, course pages, an archive page, and a search page
++ The website provides new archetypes for paper pages, course pages, an archive page, and a search page

+## Installation

++ Clone the repository to your local machine
++ Install [Hugo](https://gohugo.io/installation/).
+On a Mac, this is easily done with [Homebrew](https://brew.sh): simply run `brew install hugo` at the command line.
++ Since the website is hosted on GitHub Pages, having [GitHub Desktop](https://desktop.github.com) is very convenient to update the website.

 ## Usage

+### Website development

+To check that everything works, experiment with the code, and slowly develop your website, start by rebuilding the website locally.
+From the repository, run `hugo server` at the command line.
+The command builds the website with Hugo and starts a local web server.
+The website is then available at http://localhost:1313 in any web browser.
+Hugo automatically rebuilds the site and refreshes the web page in the browser as changes are made to the files (content, templates) in the repository.
+This allows you to see changes instantly as you are developing your website.

+### Website deployment

+Once your website is ready to be made public, run `hugo` at the command line from the repository.
+This command will convert content files into HTML pages, handles static assets, generates URLs and organizes pages, and finally compile the website into the `public` folder for deployment.

+### Google Analytics

-Do not forget to update the Google Analytics ID in `config.yml`.
-Either replace the ID `G-97G4MZ4061` with your own ID in the line `googleAnalyticsID: "G-97G4MZ4061"`.
-Or simnply comment the line `googleAnalyticsID: "G-97G4MZ4061"` if you do not wish to use Google Analytics.
+The website supports Google Analytics 4.
+But do not forget to update the Google Analytics ID in `config.yml`.

++ Either replace the ID `G-97G4MZ4061` with your own ID in the line `googleAnalyticsID: "G-97G4MZ4061"`.
++ Or simply comment the line `googleAnalyticsID: "G-97G4MZ4061"` if you do not wish to use Google Analytics.

+### Static files

+The files in the `static` folder are PDF files and images to which the website links.
+All the files currently in the `static` folder pertain to this website and can be safely deleted, with the exception of the following files:

++ `picture.jpeg` is the picture appearing on the homepage.
+Replace it with your own picture.
++ `cv.pdf` is the CV linked to the CV icon on the homepage.
+Replace it with your own CV.
++ `favicon.io`, `favicon-32x32.png`, `favicon-16x16.png`, and `apple-touch-icon.png` is the favicon appearing in the menu bar next to the website title, and in the browser next to the URL.
+Replace it with the [favicon of your choice](https://favicon.io).

+### Public folder

+The `public` folder contains the fully generated static website files that are ready to be deployed to GitHub Pages.
+When you run the `hugo` command, Hugo processes your content, templates, and other project files and generates a static website.
+The resulting output is placed in the `public` folder by default.

+The `public` folder can therefore be  safely deleted.
+A new version of the `public` folder will be created when you run the `hugo` command from your own repository.

 ## Speed